Data-Sci-2025/Analysis-of-Code-Switching-by-Korean-Popular-Artists/data-processing.md

 Some nuance is lost in this zoomed out view, so I also sorted the language use by song within each album.
 Then, I viewed the language use particularly of the “title” tracks of each album.
-A title track refers to the song that is mainly promoted from an album.
-This title track would have a music video, advertisements leading up to the album’s release focusing on the track, and would be the song that is performed on weekly or year-end music shows.
-Functionally, a title track is treated differently by fans and artists alike, acting as the centerpiece to that album’s concept, message, and (in most cases) the public, ‘non-fan’ image.

 ``` r
 #sorting songs into albums: